-The answer is yes, it rains in Phoenix.
+You m.
 In the Phoenix area, the average annual rainfall usually falls between 4 and 8 inches per year.
-That isn't much compared to other major cities in the U.S. For instance, Los Angeles gets about twice as much rain as Phoenix does and Seattle gets about four times as much rain.
+That isn't much compared to other major cities in the U.S. Still, Phoenix gets more rain than Las Vegas, which averages only about 4.5 inches per year.

 Phoenix's wettest year since 2000 was 2008 (9.58 inches of rain) and the driest was 2002 (2.82 inches of rain).
 The annual average rain in Phoenix* from 1971 to 2000 was 8.29 inches; from 2000 to 2015 it was 6.54 inches.

 *measured at Phoenix Sky Harbor International Airport